mstsinhanaznin/COIT20252-BPM-EPortfolio/e-portfolio-2.md

 Reference: Santos, TGM 2025, Business process management for operational efficiency: a case study of process redesign in a hospital setting, master's thesis, NOVA Information Management School, Universidade Nova de Lisboa, viewed 27 August 2026, https://run.unl.pt/handle/10362/190259.

+## AI Disclosure

+I used ChatGPT by OpenAI to generate ideas, to perform research and to help me structure my paper.
+I have examined the sources and publication details of my chosen references to ensure that they are credible and relevant to the task.
+Finally, I will rework the paper in my own words before submitting it.